bjankord/arieljankord.com/pages/contact.md

 [Netlify Forms](https://www.netlify.com/docs/form-handling/) to process submissions, and saves them in the connected Netlify account where notifications can optionally be configured.
-Each submission is passed through a spam filter and if flagged, will display a CAPTCHA challenge to the user.
+Each submission is passed through a spam filter and if flagged, will display a CAPTCHA challenge to the user.\
+\
+testing 123

 SCHEDULE A MEETING
 Looking for advice on getting started with STEM in education, building a makerspace, or technology integration?